DARVESH001/clothes_cllassicfication/README.md

 Performance Metrics:

-Accuracy: The model achieved an accuracy of approximately X% on the test set.
+Accuracy: The model achieved an accuracy of approximately 98 % on the test set.
-Precision, Recall, F1-score: The detailed performance metrics for each class can be presented in a table or visualized using a confusion matrix.
 Confusion Matrix: A confusion matrix can be visualized to understand the model's performance on each class and identify potential misclassifications.
 Analysis of Results: